 - Click on 3 vertical dots in the chrome window’s top right corner, and go to advanced settings.

-Enable ask first option - Restart Chrome and see if the problem persists.
+- Restart Chrome and see if the problem persists.

 Check This Also: Fix ERR_NAME_RESOLUTION_FAILED Error